 A version of this article originally appeared on VICE Canada.

-Bobby Beausoleil was an associate of Charles Manson and he murdered Gary Hinman, a crime for which he was sentenced to death.
+Bobby Beausoleil was an associate of Charles Manson, and he murdered Gary Hinman, a crime for which he was sentenced to death.
 But he's still alive and well, serving his commuted sentence in Oregon State Penitentiary.

 I spoke with Beausoleil twice by phone recently.
 However, this interview is not about Manson or the murder.
 It's about his life before and after Hinman's death.
-Before the murder, Beausoleil was an up-and-coming member of the Los Angeles music scene, a guitar player who played with 60s-era rockers like Arthur Lee and, yes, appeared on Manson's album Lie: The Love and Terror Cult.
+Before the murder, Beausoleil was an up-and-coming member of the Los Angeles music scene, a guitarist who played with 60s-era rockers like Arthur Lee and, yes, appeared on Manson's album Lie: The Love and Terror Cult.

 He's also released multiple albums that he recorded during his incarceration with fellow musicians that he met behind bars.
 His prison output includes the soundtrack to Kenneth Anger's legendary underground film Lucifer Rising—a project that, at various times, had Mick Jagger and Jimmy Page attached to it.
 Many of these albums were created with instruments he built himself in prison, including a guitar-like synthesizer controller that he dubbed the syntar.